 I’m just the average enlisted military person.
 I work the flight line and like most maintainers; I hate my job.
 The military has many positive aspects.
 However, I will not reenlist/extend my contract unless the maintenance career field undergoes massive reform or I can cross-train.
 The way I have been treated and seen others treated has made me realize that a 20 year maintenance career is not for me.
 I work hard and my integrity is my best quality.

 My husband (then boyfriend) also deployed to Guam with me.
 We got married in Iowa shortly after our return from the Guam deployment.
-I had recieved orders to Korea but I denied them.
+I had received orders to Korea but I denied them.
 My husband and I applied for and thankfully received joint spouse orders to Nellis AFB, NV (USA).
-We arrived at Nellis towards the end of June.
+We arrived at Nellis towards the end of June 2017.

-I look forward to seeing how this AMXS unit operates compared to my previous base.
-Regardless of how well or poor it is ran, I will not be staying in the military as a aircraft engine mechanic.
-I am eligible to apply for retraining in January of 2018.
+This AMXS unit operates a lot smoother and with less drama when compared to my previous base.
+Regardless of how well it is ran, I will not be staying in the military as a aircraft engine mechanic.
+I’ve apply for retraining this month and I am currently awaiting boards.
 The chances of getting selected are very slim.
 If I am not selected for retraining, I will just get out of the military.
 Once I am out, I will use my GI bill to go to school for a bachelor’s as a RN.

 There is a major difference between my happiness at my job and my happiness in my personal life.

 My personal life is happy.
 I’m in a happily married to an amazing man.
 I’ve had my fair share of bad relationships and I’m so incredibly blessed to have found the love of my life at my age.
-(I’m 25) We have three little cats and a bunny together.
-We are looking forward to seeing what Las Vegas has to offer and to get settled in our new units.
-WE are currently mulling over the idea of starting a family together.
+(I’m 26) We have three little cats and a bunny together.
+We are looking forward to what happens in the next few months in my career.
+We are currently expecting our first child in October of 2018.

 My hobbies include (but are not limited to) knitting/crocheting, reading anything but tabloids and various video games.
 My husband enjoys casual intellectual debates and Star Wars.